 Provide you with general comfort and emotional well-being.

-They are permitted to travel in airplanes with their owners and are generally exempt from your lease/landlord’s pet policy.
+They have a Legal Right to Accommodation generally exempt from your lease/landlord’s pet policy.

 Therapy Dogs volunteer with their owners at schools, hospitals, and nursing homes, and provide comfort in high-stress situations.